jcf/ansible-dotfiles/README.md

 There's a `dotfiles` executable that helps you install the packages that you need to build great products, and keep your environment up-to-date.

+Everything related to Z-Shell is in my fork of [Prezto][].
+All things zsh used to be vendored in this repo, but this meant a manual update process any time new features were added to Prezto.

 # Getting started

 To get started you'll want to install [Xcode][] (installing Command Line